Helena-Alcolea/california_housing_prices_prediction/README.md

 Possible extensions include additional feature engineering (e.g., housing ratios such as rooms per household), broader hyperparameter optimization, and testing other ensemble methods such as Gradient Boosting.

+---

+## License

+Distributed under the MIT License.
+See LICENSE.txt for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>